khoj-ai/llm-coup/docs/index.md

 ![GRAPH ABOUT DECEPTION](./charts/mixed_model/deception_behavior.png)

 When it comes to deception, we again see that discussion mode significantly affects the results.
-Models are approximately 20% more likely to get away with a bluff if discussion is turned off.
+Models are 7.4% more likely to successfully bluff (i.e., lie about their position without being challenged) when discussion is turned off.

 Seeing that the bluffing rates themselves have not decreased, but the success has increased, it's more likely that public discussion may be affecting models' ability to calculate risk appropriately.
-It is possible that models are opting for higher confidence bluffs, but we should expect the frequency of bluffs to decrease alongside such a causation.
+It could be that models are opting for higher confidence bluffs, but we would expect the frequency of bluffs to decrease alongside such a causation.
 We observe mixed trends in how frequently models bluff with and without discussions. `claude-sonnet` seems to have the highest baseline tendency to bluff.

 Importantly, we find that *all* models we tested participate in some form of deception.
 They are all capable of strategically misrepresenting their capabilities or positions in order to achieve some ultimate goal.
 In deployed scenarios, this has interesting implications for how business and organizational actors deploy their LLMs for strategic purposes and how they affect end users.